HariShankar08/Precog-Task/report.md

 We observe the following performance metrics among various models:

+Due to computation constraints, we used a sample of 7000 data points from the training set; with a test size of 1000 examples and a validation set of size 2000.

 | Features                                          | Model                          | Accuracy |
 | ------------------------------------------------- | ------------------------------ | -------- |
 | Greedy Matching + Overlap                         | Logistic Regression            | 50.35%   |